sanger/traction-ui/DPL-282-todo.md

+# Service Code review

+- lets you create a run with no state (could default to pending), but doesn't let you create a run with none pending state.
+Maybe, front end doesn't need to have this state dropdown, and backend could default to 'pending'.
+NOTE: completed worked, but started and cancelled didn't

 # Todo

 - Make naming of ONT vs Ont consistent
+- make naming of pool_id to ont_pool_id throughout

 ## Run (create) View

-- Pull service changes, and check create run works and errors as expected

 ## ONTRunInfomation

 ## ONTAddPools

-- showing pool barcode and number of samples
+- showing number of samples
 - add a remove button
 - [how is the connection between an instrument 'run' with its 24/48 flowcells and their linked pools maintained?]
 - Add test for the above ONTAddPools